Lotta Ökvist

-Lotta Linnea Ökvist (born 17 February 1997) is a Swedish professional footballer who plays as a defender for BK Häcken in the Damallsvenskan and the Sweden national team.
+Lotta Linnea Ökvist (born 17 February 1997) is a Swedish professional footballer who plays as a defender for Hammarby IF in the Damallsvenskan.

-She previously played for Swedish clubs Hammarby IF, Piteå IF and Umeå IK, and Manchester United in the FA WSL.
+She previously played for Swedish clubs Piteå IF, Umeå IK, BK Häcken and Eskilstuna United, and Manchester United in the FA WSL.
+In 2020, she won her first cap for the Sweden national team.

 Club career

 Move to the U.S.

 After spending time with Piteå IF and Umeå IK in her native Sweden, Ökvist signed with NWSL team Boston Breakers in October 2017 ahead of the 2018 season.
 However, prior to the beginning of the season, the Boston Breakers folded and Ökvist was selected by the Houston Dash as the 13th pick in the resultant dispersal draft on 7 March 2018.
 Two weeks later, Ökvist was traded to the Orlando Pride in exchange for Orlando's third-round pick in the 2019 NWSL College Draft.
 On 3 July 2018, the Orlando Pride announced that they had released Ökvist, allowing her to pursue opportunities in Europe. Ökvist never appeared in a game for the Pride.